JohnTelford/iterate/src/team_design.md

 - The website look and feel, users experience, and functionality are consistently maintain

-- Consistency website consistency is the look and feel of the site.
+- Website consistency is the look and feel of the site.
 The users experience, and functionality does not vary between website pages.

 - The website theme is: